F-L-X-S/WLAN-CSI/simulations/sim_singlechannel/README.md

-# Simulation of CFR Estimation in Single-Channel Frame Detection
+# Simulation of Single-Channel CFR Estimation

 To validate the approach of exporting the CFR as the gain estimate from the ofdmframesync module, the simulation simulations/sim_singlechannel/sim_singlechannel.cc was developed.
 This simulation illustrates the effect of a time delay on the CFR of a synchronized OFDM frame, observed as a linear phase shift across the subcarriers.
 For further analysis and visualization, the generated complex baseband sequence, the CFR, the estimated CFO, and the detected data symbols are exported using a custom MATLAB code generator (defined in ./include/matlab_export/matlab_export.h), which outputs variables and commands to a specified .m file.
 The simulation performs the following steps: